jpquast/ggplate/README.md

 addition the size of the title can be adjusted using the `title_size` argument.

+*Note: Using the R markdown chunk options `out.width` and `fig.align` you can reduce the size of the figure in the R markdown document and align it for example to the center.*

 ``` r
 # Load a dataset of discrete values for a 6-well plate
 data(data_discrete_6)